 - Should we use dispersants?

-Monitoring—assessing when to stop and did it work?
+Monitoring—assessing when to stop and whether it worked

 Effective monitoring of dispersant use is difficult, as none, some, most or all of the oil eventually goes into the water column.